agathoklisx/libved/README.md

  * Sample Application
  * This application adds regular expression support, by using a slightly modified
  * version of the slre machine, which is an ISO C library that implements a subset
- * of Perl regular expression syntax, see:
+ * of Perl regular expression syntax, see and clone at:

      https://github.com/cesanta/slre.git

  * Many thanks.

  * It is implemented outside of the library by overiding methods from the Re structure.
  * To enable it use "HAS_REGEXP=1" during compilation.
  *